ericthogo4/ReminderApp/README.md

 Reminder app is a free and quick app that enables users to set reminders for tasks using alarms and notifications.
 It is available offline.

-It will allows one to set reminders related to:
+It allows one to set reminders related to:
 •	Exams
 •	Prayer
 •	Taking pills